 Note: Grizzly River Run closed for refurbishment on January 24, 2022 and is expected to reopen in Spring 2022.

 Spinning and short drops with overhead water falls and blasts from the river.
 You will get soaked!

-This ride has the biggest drops of any Disneyland Resort attraction.
+Formerly the Tower of Terror this ride has the biggest drops of any Disneyland Resort attraction.
 In fact with your eyes squeezed shut, you may not know if you’re going up or down!

 This Cars Land favorite is a thrilling combo of coaster and dark ride.
 After a storytelling cruise inside, racers will line up at the starting line for a speedy race around Monument Valley.